losuler/hacker-news-userstyle/README.md

+This is a fork of https://github.com/oskarkrawczyk/hackernews-userstyles from @oskarkrawczyk.

 # Modern HackerNews userstyles for Stylish

 It's not a secret that [HackerNews](https://news.ycombinator.com/) is a bit... dated at this point.
 I love reading it, I love the links, but man it brings me back to the 90's.
 This userstyle aims to restyle the original interface with a more modern one.